William Carey University College of Osteopathic Medicine - WCUCOM

 - Thomas Building houses 10 clinic rooms, 8 high fidelity simulation rooms, a 2,400 SF OPP lab and a 1,500 SF task trainer room.

 WCUCOM offers robust clinical training experience in a community-based training network representing over 50 hospital systems across the states of Mississippi and Louisiana.
-In addition, we have a small cohort of students assigned to New York.
+We also have a small cohort of students assigned to New York.
 Other facility-related features include:

 - Regional hospital and clinic affiliations that provide comprehensive clinical training opportunities.

-- University library with access to thousands of medically related texts, articles, and 21 subscription e-resources specifically supporting COM students.
+- University Library with access to thousands of medically related texts, articles, and 21 subscription e-resources specifically supporting WCUCOM students.
+There are also five group study conference rooms available in the University Library.

-- University cafeteria, student center, coffee shop, tennis courts and exercise track.
+- University cafeteria, diner, student center, coffee shop, tennis and pickleball courts, fitness center, and exercise track.

 Student Residence Options

-WCUCOM offers over thirty-five clubs ranging from medical specialty interests and hobbies such as astronomy, running and wilderness medicine are offered at WCUCOM.
+WCUCOM offers over forty clubs ranging from medical special interests and hobbies such as astronomy, running and wilderness medicine.
 Students are provided opportunities to participate in various community activities such as health screenings, feeding the homeless, and legislative advocacy.

 COM Accreditation Status William Carey University College of Osteopathic Medicine (WCU-COM) is accredited by the Commission on Osteopathic College Accreditation (COCA).